Dongfeng Fengdu

-Launched during the 2013 Shanghai Auto Show, Fengdu (风度) is a sub-brand of Zhengzhou Nissan, a subsidiary of Dongfeng Automobile.
+Fengdu (风度) is a sub-brand of Zhengzhou Nissan, a subsidiary of Dongfeng Automobile, launched during the 2013 Shanghai Auto Show.
 As the aim of the Fengdu brand is to focus on producing affordable Crossover utility vehicles, the product line of the brand started by producing out of production Nissan CUVs bearing the Dongfeng logo.

 History

 Dongfeng Automobile Company has decided to diversify the Dongfeng CUV product line.
 For this purpose the sub-brand of Fengdu was created.
 Older Nissan tooling was set up in China by Zhengzhou-Nissan to produce the second generation Nissan X-Trail rebadged as the Dongfeng Fengdu MX6.

 Products

 The current Fengdu range comprises the following models: